-In view of the Group's better financial performance for the financial year 2014, the Board has recommended a final single-tier dividend of 5.0% (0.50 sen per ordinary share of RM0.10 each).
+In view of the Group's better financial performance for the financial year 2015, the Board has recommended a final single-tier dividend of 5.0% (0.50 sen per ordinary share).
 This dividend is subject to the approval of shareholders at the forthcoming Annual General Meeting.
+The Board believes that it is also of the best interest of the Group to conserve funds for further market development activities.